Best Of18 min read

 #3.
 Copy.ai — Best for Marketing Copy & GTM Workflows

 Copy.ai made a smart strategic pivot over the last two years.
-Instead of competing head-on with Jasper in the long-form blog space, it doubled down on go-to-market workflows — sales sequences, ad copy, landing pages, and campaign briefs.
-In 2026, it's become the go-to for growth marketers and sales teams who need high-volume, high-quality copy fast.
+Instead of competing head-on with Jasper for long-form blogs, it doubled down on go-to-market workflows — sales sequences, ad copy, landing pages, and campaign briefs.
+By 2026, it's become the go-to for growth marketers and sales teams who need fast, quality copy at volume.

 The Workflows feature is genuinely impressive.
 You can build automated pipelines that take a single input (like a product URL) and output an entire campaign: Facebook ads, email sequence, landing page copy, and LinkedIn posts.
 That's a real time multiplier — we're talking about collapsing what used to be a 4-hour campaign build into about 20 minutes.
-The free tier is also more generous than most, which makes it easy to evaluate before committing.
+And the free tier is more generous than most, which makes it easy to test before committing.

 Key Features: